BelalC/keyword_i2x/README.md

     We want to find a way to measure the 'similarity' of each keyword to each test document; as opposed to doing a keyword-to-word comparison, it makes more sense to do a keyword-to-paragraph or keyword-to-document comparison!
 Details of the paragraph or document to vector conversion will be explained below.

-3 - Ranks key words by comparing key word vectors with paragraph/document vectors from test corpus - DETAILS COMING SOON.
+3 - Ranks key words by comparing key word vectors with paragraph/document vectors from test corpus

+4 - Saves ranked keywords to text file (and/or displays on the console)

 ---  ---  ---  ---  ---  ---